Updated: September 29, 2022

 – A/V friendly sanitizer wipes will be provided on presenter tables for presenters to use on equipment throughout the day, in between sessions.

 – There will be two Buffet line types in main dining hall.
 Most lines are normal self-serve but will have gloves for attendees to wear.
-One line will be manned by Kalahari staff, to limit utensil touching.
+One line will be served by Kalahari staff, to limit utensil touching.
 Attendees choose which type of line they want to use.